 To work as a licensed mental health counselor, you typically need a master’s degree.

 Behavioral health is a specialized role for a mental health counselor, which looks at how behaviors impact health.

 National Alliance on Mental Illness.
 “Mental Health Care Matters.”
 September 2019.
 Accessed April 10, 2020.

 American Counseling Association.
-“Licensure Requirements For Professional Counselors, A State By State Report.”
+“Licensure Requirements For Professional […]ate By State Report.”
 Accessed April 10, 2020.